bhartiy/learnsellacious/pages/21.import-and-export/import-templates/docs.md

 visible: true
 ---

-**Import Template** is a template where you can fill information of the products, create products, update products and can import in sellacious.
-Creation or updation of products in the template can be imported in sellacious and all the changes made in the template will import in sellacious.
+**Import Template** is a template where you can fix the columns you need to import.
-* You can create a new template according your needs, you can select columns you need, change the column names.
+* Through creating new template you can modify the Default CSV.
-* Whenever you import a template you have to go through some settings and you have to change the settings everytime. * But when you create a new template you can make that changes there, and whenever you import that template you dont   have to change the settings.
+* Whenever you import a template you have to go through some settings.but If you are creating a new template you can   make that settings once and dont have to go thrugh it everytime.

 **To create a new Import Template, follow steps:**